 “Rather than taking away choices for women, we should arm them with information, so they can make the right decision for themselves.”

 We understand that the decision to have plastic or reconstructive breast surgery is very personal.
-This is why our team strives to deliver complete and honest assessments before surgery and provide any information available to help you make the best decision for you and your body.
+This is why our team strives to deliver complete and honest assessments before surgery and provide any information available to help you make the best decision for yourself and your body.